MetaMask/metamask-improvement-proposals/MIPS/mip-x.md

 Considering that the only additional parameter being proposed is the optional `tokenId` argument, developers should take the following aspects into account when adopting this proposal:

-1. Backward compatibility: The existing implementation of EIP-747 for ERC-20 tokens remains unchanged.
+1. Backward compatibility: The existing implementation of `wallet_watchAsset` for ERC-20 tokens remains unchanged.
 Developers working with ERC-20 tokens will not need to make any modifications to their current code.

 2. Ease of adoption: Developers working with ERC-721 and ERC-1155 tokens can simply include the optional `tokenId` parameter in the options object when sending a request to add an NFT MetaMask will fetch the image, name, symbol, and any other metadata directly from the token contract using the tokenId and contract address, meaning developers can rely on this secure and reliable method of obtaining the necessary token information.